Functional calculus and martingale representation formula for integer-valued measures: Stochastic derivative and martingale representation formula

-It was in fact already noted that in the finite-activity case, a pathwise interpretation of the chaos expansion operator is possible, as mentioned in Last-Penrose \cite{LP11}.
-L{\o}kka \cite{LO05} extends the results of Nualart-Vives \cite{NV90} from the Poisson to the L\'evy case, showing that this chaos expansion approach expands to the pure-jump L\'evy setting, and is equivalent to Picard operator, which consists in putting an extra weight locally on the jump measure; define the annihilation and creation operators $\epsilon^-$ and $\epsilon^+$ on measures by
+It was in fact already noted that in the finite-activity case, a pathwise interpretation of the chaos expansion operator is possible, as mentioned in Last-Penrose \cite{LP11}.~L{\o}kka \cite{LO05} extends the results of Nualart-Vives \cite{NV90} from the Poisson to the L\'evy case (see also Petrou \cite{PE08} for financial applications), showing that this chaos expansion approach expands to the pure-jump L\'evy setting, and is equivalent to Picard operator, which consists in putting an extra weight locally on the jump measure; define the annihilation and creation operators $\epsilon^-$ and $\epsilon^+$ on measures by

-Then, for functionals defined on $\Omega^p$, the space of general measures from $[0,T] \times \mathbb{R}^d$ to $\mathbb{R}$, the ``Malliavin-type'' operator is defined as
+Then, for functionals defined on $\Omega^g$, the space of general measures from $[0,T] \times \mathbb{R}^d$ to $\mathbb{R}$, the ``Malliavin-type'' operator is defined as